qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Curve analysis runs several postprocessing against the fit outcome.
 It calls :meth:`._create_analysis_results` to create the :class:`.AnalysisResultData` class for the fitting parameters of interest.
-A developer can inject a custom code to compute custom quantities based on the raw fit parameters.
+A developer can inject custom code to compute custom quantities based on the raw fit parameters.
 See :ref:`curve_analysis_results` for details.
 Afterwards, the analysis draws several curves in the Matplotlib figure.